 2 tablespoons yellow mustard

-- Place ham, celery, onion, eggs, in mixing bowl.
+- Place chopped ingredients in mixing bowl.
 Add relish, mustard, and mayonnaise.
 Mix well, adjusting mayo to your taste.

-- Chill and use as a spread on crackers, sandwich filling, to stuff tomatoes, etc.
+- Chill at least 2 hours, then serve as a spread on crackers, sandwich filling, to stuff tomatoes, etc.

 DID YOU MAKE THIS?